Ethanb75/reactBoilerplate/readme.md

-# Pomodoro-Timer
+# React Boilerplate
-a simple app to help productivity.
-Built with react, styled with scss see http://pacific-waters-64177.herokuapp.com/#/?_k=dmclkt for productin version
+A simple react boilerplate with foundation, sass, karma, express, react-router, babel, mocha, expect, and jquery. see the package.json file for more